 Below is a list of organizations that we have a heart towards.
-When donating to our cause, may it be through purchasing a print or an original, you will have the option at check out of choosing which organization you would like 75% of your money to go to.
+When donating to our cause through your purchase, you will have the option at check out of choosing which organization you would like 75% of your money to go to.
 Art4Purpose understands we all have hearts geared toward different causes, thus we would like to put the decision in your hands and put even more meaning behind the art you purchase.

 *All elephant artwork is to go to U.S. Friends of the DSWT